cassidylaidlaw/hidden-context/README.md

-# Hidden Context in Preference Learning
+# Distributional Preference Learning

-This repository contains code for the paper [Understanding Hidden Context in Preference Learning: Consequences for RLHF](TODO).
+This repository contains code for the paper [Distributional Preference Learning: Understanding and Accounting for Hidden Context in RLHF](https://cassidylaidlaw.com/links/hidden-context).
 It includes an implementation of both variants of distributional preference learning (DPL) that we describe in the paper for training LLM-based reward models.

 ## Installation